Samsung Galaxy Z Flip 5: Camera

 The device supports camera functionality through the external cover display.
 Using the Flex Window interface, users can preview shots, take selfies with the rear camera, and access selected camera features without opening the device.
 The Flex Mode enables hands-free shooting by positioning the phone at different angles.

 Software

 The Galaxy Z Flip 5 was released with Android 13 and One UI 5.1.1.
 The software includes features designed for foldable use cases, such as Flex Mode support and cover screen interactions through the Flex Window interface.

-Samsung has committed to four generations of Android OS upgrades (up to Android 17) and five years of security updates (through 2028).The device is also compatible with Samsung's Good Lock customization suite, including modules such as Nice Catch, which received an updated version (5.0.01.02) following the device's release.

-In early 2024, the device received the One UI 6.1 update based on Android 14, which introduced support for Galaxy AI, Samsung’s suite of artificial intelligence-based features.
+Alongside the Galaxy Z Fold 5, Galaxy S23 and Galaxy Tab S9 series, they are the last Samsung flagships to support 32-bit applications and are set to receive 4 OS upgrades and 5 years of security updates (support ending within 2028).
+It also marks the last time these devices will receive this level of support, as its successors all had 7 years of support.